-- 1. No person shall keep a domestic animal, as defined herein, within the limits of the Town of Chelmsford, in any commercial structure or residential dwelling or on any parcel of land of which he/she is the owner, lessee, tenant or occupant, (hereinafter the 'Premises") without annually obtaining a permit for the Keeping of Domestic Animals, (hereinafter the "Permit") from the Board of Health.
+- 1. No person shall keep a domestic animal, as defined herein, within the limits of the Town of Chelmsford, in any commercial structure or residential dwelling or on any parcel of land of which he/she is the owner, lessee, tenant or occupant, (hereinafter the 'Premises') without annually obtaining a permit for the Keeping of Domestic Animals, (hereinafter the "Permit") from the Board of Health.
 Said Permit shall not be transferrable as to other animals nor assignable for the use of other persons, nor for use at other Premises. - 2.
-In order to be granted a Permit each of the following requirements must be met at the time of the filing of the initial application; and at the time of each annual refiling of an application as may be required hereinafter: - (a) The Premises must be a single-family residential dwelling - (b) A fully completed application in form to be provided by the Board of Health to be filed together with: - (i) At the time of the filing of an initial application, a certified plot plan showing the location of the proposed structures, and which confirms lot size and property lines, the location of any drains and wells providing potable water to the Premises or any other property and compliance with these regulations of the location upon said Premises of the Facility, as hereinafter defined to be used for the keeping or restraining of any domestic animal for which a permit is being sought.
-Upon completion of construction of the structure, an "as-built" plan shall be submitted within thirty-days to confirm the structure was constructed in the location shown on the plot plan.
-At the time of each renewal of the Permit the applicant will be required to certify the continuing accuracy of such plot plan; which plot plan and subsequent certification shall be an integral part of the application and will be relied upon by the Board of Health in the granting of the Permit.
-On a case by case basis the Board of Health for good cause may require an updated or more detailed "as built" plot plan from any applicant;
+In order to be granted a Permit each of the following requirements must be met at the time of the filing of the initial application; and at the time of each annual refiling of an application as may be required hereinafter: - (a) The Premises must be a single-family residential dwelling - (b) A fully completed application in form to be provided by the Board of Health to be filed together with: - (i) At the time of the filing of an initial application, a site plan (from Middlesex (Northern District) Registry of Deeds or from Town of Chelmsford GIS mapping website) showing the location of the proposed structures, and which confirms lot size and property lines, the location of any drains and wells providing potable water to the Premises or any other property and compliance with these regulations of the location upon said Premises of the Facility, as hereinafter defined to be used for the keeping or restraining of any domestic animal for which a permit is being sought.
+Upon completion of construction of the structure, an onsite inspection will be performed to confirm the structure was constructed in the location shown on the site plan.
+At the time of each renewal of the Permit the applicant will be required to certify the continuing accuracy of such site plan; which site plan and subsequent certification shall be an integral part of the application and will be relied upon by the Board of Health in the granting of the Permit.
+On a case by case basis the Board of Health for good cause may require an updated or more detailed site plan from any applicant;